 Part of being in a community is talking to the other members.
 KDE members use a variety of different venues to communicate, depending on the topic.

-The links in the #Ways to contribute section will take you to pages with more specific information, including how to get in touch with specific teams.
+The links in the #Start_Here! section will take you to pages with more specific information, including how to get in touch with specific teams.

-KDE has a variety of programmes to introduce new contributors to KDE.
+Besides that, KDE has a variety of programmes to introduce new contributors to KDE.
 These include external programmes that we participate in like the Google Summer of Code and the Outreach Program for Women, as well as KDE's own programmes, such as Season of KDE.
-We also maintain an informal list of people who are willing to help out any newcomers.
-You can find an overview on the Mentoring page.